 Fat is also used to maintain cell integrity and is required in the body for insulation.
-Fat provides the most energy per gram (9 kcals) and it is the consumption of fats in moderation that should be the focus of a healthy diet otherwise any excess is stored in the body, potentially leading to health problems such as type 2 diabetes, high blood pressure and coronary heart disease.
+It also provides the most energy per gram (9 kcals) and it is the consumption of fats in moderation that should be the focus of a healthy diet.
+Otherwise any excess fat is stored in the body, potentially leading to health problems such as type 2 diabetes, high blood pressure and coronary heart disease.

-The easiest way to tell the difference between saturated and unsaturated fats is to look at them.
-Saturated animal fats, such as lard and butter are usually solid at room temperature.
-Unsaturated fats (monounsaturated and polyunsaturated), such as sunflower oil and olive oil, are usually liquid at room temperate.
+The easiest way to differentiate between saturated and unsaturated fats is to look at them.
+Saturated animal fats, such as lard and butter are usually solid at room temperature as opposed to unsaturated fats (monounsaturated and polyunsaturated), such as sunflower oil and olive oil which are usually liquid at room temperate.

-We don’t need to cut down or eliminate every type of fat.
-Some fats are ones that some people should be eating more of.
+Essentially it is not recommended to cut down or eliminate every type of fat.
+Some fats are ones that some people require in their daily intake.
 Unsaturated fats such as omega-3 found especially in oil fish, can help lower blood cholesterol.

 It is recommended that an average man should eat no more than 30g of saturated fat per day, whilst an average woman should consume no more than 20g.

 Foods containing high levels of saturated fat include:-

 Nuts and seeds